What Is the Fair Debt Collection Practices Act - FDCPA?

 How to Stop Debt Collectors from Bothering You

 You can stop debt collectors from contacting you by formally requesting they stop.
-You could send a cease-and-desist letter to debt collectors, file a complaint with the Consumer Financial Protection Bureau, (CFPB), or seek debt relief to stop debt collectors from calling you.
+You could send a cease-and-desist letter to debt collectors, file a complaint with the Consumer Financial Protection Bureau (CFPB), or seek debt relief to stop debt collectors from calling you.

 Send a letter to debt collectors

-Debt collectors can still reach out for a few things, like:
+After you’ve told them to stop calling, debt collectors can still reach out for a few things, like:

-Confirm they’re done contacting you.
+To confirm they’re done contacting you

-For example, a debt collector might stop calling regularly but later send a letter saying they’re taking you to court for your debt.
+For example, a debt collector might stop calling regularly, but later send a letter saying they’re taking you to court for your debt.

 Send a complaint to the CFPB